cyberbotics/webots-doc/guide/object-road.md

 > **File location**: "WEBOTS\_HOME/projects/objects/road/protos/AddLanesRoadSegment.proto"

-### Description
+### AddLanesRoadSegment Description

 A simple segment of road allowing to add (or remove) several lanes to the road.
 The side where the new lanes are added is configurable as well as a lot of others parameters of a regular road.
-This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles))
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

-### Field Summary
+### AddLanesRoadSegment Field Summary

 - `name`: could contain the junction name